cj-andrew/lexicon/readme.txt

 * Featured images are only displayed if they are at minimum 1100px in width and 500px in height.
 This is to maintain an aesthetic consistency throughout the theme.

-* Inputting a social profile link in the Primary menu will automatically display an icon for the particular social network on the front end.
+* Entering a social profile link in the Primary menu will automatically display an icon for that particular social network, on the front end.

 ## Recommended plugins

-The [Subtitles plugin](http://wordpress.org/plugins/subtitles) is an integral part of this theme's design, and is recommended.
+The [Subtitles plugin](http://wordpress.org/plugins/subtitles) is an integral part of this theme's design, and is recommended, but not compulsory.

 ## Professional Support

-Since Lexicon is based on the Saga theme, you can access the support forums at [Theme Hybrid](http://themehybrid.com/support), to get feature support.
+Lexicon is a derivative of the Saga theme.
+To get support for Saga (this theme's parent), you can access the forums over at [Theme Hybrid](http://themehybrid.com/support).
 There, you can get support for all Justin Tadlock's plugins and themes for a community of 40,000+ users (and growing).

-Alternatively, for any questions directly related to the Lexicon theme, feel free to contact me as `@solidgoldextra` on Slack or Twitter.
+Alternatively, for any questions directly related to the Lexicon theme, start from the [WordPress Support Forums] (https://wordpress.org/support/forum/themes-and-templates).
+You may also contact me as `@wpstudio5` on Slack or Twitter.

 ## Copyright and License

-The following resources are not included with Lexicon, but they are external resources linked to within the theme.
+The following are not included with Lexicon, but they are external resources linked to from within the theme.

 * [Playfair Display Font](http://www.google.com/fonts/specimen/Playfair+Display) by Claus Eggers Sørensen - Licensed under the [SIL Open Font License, version 1.1](http://scripts.sil.org/OFL).
 * [Lato Font](http://www.google.com/fonts/specimen/Lato) by Lukasz Dziedzic - Licensed under the [SIL Open Font License, version 1.1](http://scripts.sil.org/OFL).